flexmonster/flexmonster-blazor/README.md

 ## Usage

-The wrapper provides a `FlexmonsterComponent` to add the pivot table to the project.
-Read more about the component's available parameters and how to use them in the [FlexmonsterComponent documentation](https://www.flexmonster.com/doc/flexmonster-component-for-blazor?r=wrap_blz).
+The wrapper provides the `FlexmonsterComponent` to add the pivot table to a Blazor project.
+Read more about the available parameters and how to use them in the [FlexmonsterComponent documentation](https://www.flexmonster.com/doc/flexmonster-component-for-blazor?r=wrap_blz).

 Explore the available [methods and events](https://www.flexmonster.com/doc/using-methods-and-events-blazor?r=wrap_blz) to learn the specifics of using and customizing Flexmonster in a Blazor application.

 ## Sample project

 If you look for some reference examples, our team prepared a ready-to-use [Blazor pivot grid sample project](https://github.com/flexmonster/pivot-blazor?r=wrap_blz) with live demos of the most popular use cases.
-Visit the [Usage examples](https://www.flexmonster.com/doc/usage-examples-blazor?r=wrap_blz) page to see how the cases were implemented in the Blazor project.
+Visit the [Usage examples](https://www.flexmonster.com/doc/usage-examples-blazor?r=wrap_blz) page to see how the cases were implemented in a Blazor project.

-In our documentation, you can find a [guide for the sample Blazor application](https://www.flexmonster.com/doc/sample-blazor-project?r=wrap_blz).
+In our documentation, you can also find a [guide for the sample Blazor application](https://www.flexmonster.com/doc/sample-blazor-project?r=wrap_blz).
 There you can learn how to run it and what's inside.

 ## Support and feedback